 Currently the total program enrollment is 137.

-Completed applications for Spring 2014 enrollment will be due from the district offices to the Seminary’s Office of Admissions and Ministerial Recruitment by October 30, 2013.
+Completed applications for Fall 2014 enrollment will be due from the district offices to the Seminary’s Office of Admissions and Ministerial Recruitment by May 30, 2014.

-Students who are accepted and will begin in the Spring of 2014, and their pastor/mentors, will be required to attend the Orientation Seminar on Concordia Seminary’s campus February 12-14, 2014.
+Students who are accepted and will begin in the Fall of 2014, and their pastor/mentors, will be required to attend the Orientation Seminar on Concordia Seminary’s campus September 2-5, 2014.

-By October 30, the Application must be submitted to the Seminary.
-All ELCE’s (Entry Level Competency Exams) must be passed by the November 27, 2013 deadline.
+The Application must be received by the Seminary by May 30.
+All ELCE’s (Entry Level Competency Exams) must be passed by June 30, 2014.

 2013-2014 SMP Program Costs